kiramclean/notes/talks/software_for_the_internet.md

 - State? → **`Agent`**
 - Linking?

-^ Processes can run for as long as you want, so they can have internal state.
+^ - Processes can run for as long as you want, so they can have internal state.
 Data is immutable in Erlang, but you can persist state in a process through recursion.
 So you can take some state into your function, do some things to it, then call yourself with the result, and like this you can recurse forever, as long as you make sure your functions are tail-recursive so elixir will optimize them to free up memory after they recurse.

-^ Agents are just processes with that call themselves with their own result (the updated state)
+^ - Agents are just processes with state that call themselves with their own result (the updated state)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---